 In this paper we present several results on the binary-forking model.
 The model assumes a collection of threads that can be created dynamically and can run asynchronously in parallel.
-Each thread acts like a standard random-access machine (RAM), with a constant number of shared registers and sharing a common main memory.
-The model includes a fork instruction that forks an asynchronous child thread.
-A computation starts with a single thread and finishes
+Each thread acts like a standard random-access machine (RAM), with a constant

-Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
-Copyrights for third-party components of this work must be honored.
-For all other uses, contact the owner/author(s).
+Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for components of this work owned by others than ACM must be honored.
+Abstracting with credit is permitted.
+To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
+Request permissions from permissions@acm.org.